 Like his father, Sir Robert produced two sons and three daughters.
 The elder son, John Baker (d.
 1596), did not long survive his father, and very little is known about his career, although it would appear that he lived mainly in London.
 He in turn left two sons, of whom the elder, Sir Henry Baker (c.1587-1623), 1st bt., inherited Sissinghurst at the age of about ten.
 He was educated at Oxford and the Middle Temple, was knighted in 1606, and was among the prosperous gentlemen invited by King James I to accept the honour of (and pay the fees for) a baronetcy in 1611.
 He died even younger than his father, and was succeeded by his son, Sir John Baker (c.1608-54), 2nd bt., who was High Sheriff in 1633 and sat as an MP in the Short Parliament of 1640.
 Sir John was a Royalist in the Civil War, although Kent was a largely Parliamentarian county, and he must have been highly active in the early years of the war, since he was later fined the very large sum of £5,000 (later reduced to £3,000) for his delinquency, and his estate was sequestered.
 Parliament cut down all the valuable timber on the estate before Sir John was eventually able to pay the fine in 1652 and redeem his property.
 Paying even the reduced sum was problematic, and required him to mortgage his Kentish estates to the hilt, suggesting that even before the Civil War it was encumbered.
 Never again did the family recover its former prosperity.
 Sir John died in 1654, and Sissinghurst passed to his only surviving son, Sir John Baker (c.1635-61), 3rd bt., who refinanced the mortgage in 1657 to obtain more capital, which he expended on repairing the park pale.
 He was, presumably, trying to recover the fortunes of the estate, but he died in his mid-20s in 1661.
 As there was no male heir, the baronetcy thereupon became extinct, and Sissinghurst and his Kentish property passed to his widow and then to his four surviving daughters and their husbands.
 Lady Baker, who married again but was eventually separated from her second husband, Capt.
 Sir Philip Howard, seems to have been the last member of the Baker family to actually live at Sissinghurst, but after her daughters married she moved to London and the estate slipped into dereliction.

 Sir John's four daughters were Elizabeth (c.1657-1705), the wife of Robert Spencer; Anne (d.
 1685), the wife of Edmund Beaghan (c.1656-1725); Mary (d.
 1714), the wife of John Dowell (d.
 1609) and Katherine (d.
 1734), the wife of Roger Kirkby (d.
 1708).
 Edmund Beaghan, who lived at East Bradenham (Norfk), inherited the share allocated to his wife as she died before her mother, and seems to have tried to reunite the estate.
 Elizabeth, who was childless, bequeathed him her share in 1705, and he bought Katherine's share too.
 Only Mary's share evaded him, and descended in the Dowell family from Gloucestershire.
-Edmund left his three-quarters of the estate to his son, Edmund Hungate Beaghan (1703-55), who in 1730 sold his interest to Sir Horace Mann.
+Edmund left his three-quarters of the estate to his son by his third marriage, Edmund Hungate Beaghan (1703-55), who in 1730 sold his interest to Sir Horace Mann.
 He finally completed the reunification of the estate when he bought the Dowells' share in 1744, but by then the house and park were derelict, and after the property was leased to the Government for use as a prisoner of war camp during the Seven Years' War (1756-63), most of the buildings were pulled down, leaving only the structures which survived to be restored and made the centre of a famous garden in the 20th century.